Latest Post

 When someone has dementia, sensory sensitivities and cognitive confusion can make getting dressed a battleground.
 Itchy fabrics or complicated fasteners can lead to agitation.
 Adaptive clothing reduces this stress, allowing for comfort and independence where possible.
 For caregivers, it translates to fewer confrontations and more time for meaningful connection.

-Wellness Master Club Banner
+Join Wellness Master Club today

 Advertisement